Utilization Management

 How can I request prior authorization?

 Providers are the ones that initiate the authorization process.
-Check with our Customer Solutions department by calling the number on the back of your health plan ID card.
+Check with our Customer Solutions department by calling the number on your health plan ID card.
 They can see if your provider has requested prior authorization before you get any services.

 *FirstCarolinaCare partners with eviCore Healthcare for certain prior authorization services.